AyaTarek91/udacity-machine-learning-capstone-starbucks/README.md

 ### Included in this repository

+- proposal.pdf - The Capstone Project proposal with the high level concepts
+- report.pdf - The Capstone Project report with detailed implementation steps
+- README.md - this file
 - data.zip - Contains the three original files
+- uploaded_data - Contains the train.csv and test.csv files
+- DecisionTree.pkl - Contains the Decision Tree trained model
+- Logisticregression.pk - Contains the Logistic Regression trained model
-- proposal.pdf - The Capstone Project proposal with the project details
+- RandomForest.pkl - Contains the Random Forest trained model
-- README.md - this file
+- data-exploration.ipynb - Contains the notebook used for data exploration and features engineering
+- model-training.ipynb - Contains the notebook used for training and evaluating the models

 After downloading/cloning this repository, unzip the file data.zip and create a /data folder contains the three files:
   1. portfolio.json